 I am Michelle, the author of this blog.
 Basically, this blog started because I am obsessed with earth sheltering and I am constantly googling it, looking for current projects and current information.
 I want a place to store it all for my use later (selfish, right?), and with the good things it brought me, I want to share it with everyone in case they want to consider it too (haha!
 Got you there!).

 Why do I want to build an earth sheltered home?
 Being surrounded by earth makes heating and cooling much easier.
 My plan includes finished concrete floors and at least 2 concrete walls (north and west).
 The concrete creates thermal mass which allows the temperature inside the home to stay more stable and not swing as fast.
 I plan to even extend this concept to garages in case people want to use it as an additional living space.
-With the addition of those garage doors now that are insulated and weather-stripped, homes could be protected from too much heat and cold – thus a more regulated temperature.
+We had new ones installed by our local Las Vegas garage door service that are insulated and weather-stripped, homes could be protected from too much heat and cold – thus a more regulated temperature.
 Such garage doors are common already in Tempe, Tucson, and Chandler, Arizona.

 WHAT HAVE I ACCOMPLISHED SO FAR?